 Meanwhile, US researcher Yinon Weiss has updated his charts on mask mandates and coronavirus infections in various countries and US states.
 The charts indicate that mask mandates have made no difference, or may even have been counterproductive.

 People who want to avoid a coronavirus infection must avoid situations in which they can get infected.
-If they cannot avoid such situations, and if they belong to a high-risk group, they should discuss prophylactic and early treatment options with their doctor, which according to international studies may reduce the risk of severe disease and hospitalization by up to 90%.
+If they cannot avoid such situations, and if they belong to a high-risk group, they should discuss prophylactic and early treatment options with their doctor, which according to international studies may significantly reduce the risk of severe disease.

 The Danish study: Effectiveness of Adding a Mask Recommendation to Other Public Health Measures to Prevent SARS-CoV-2 Infection in Danish Mask Wearers.
 A Randomized Controlled Trial.
 AIM 2020.